When is Rosacea Awareness Month?

 Patients with rosacea are also urged to identify lifestyle and environmental factors that can be exacerbating flare-ups and redness.
 This can be anything from diet, stress, or exposure to certain environmental triggers.
 Alcohol, spicy foods, hot drinks and even dairy can trigger rosacea to flare up, while environmental factors, like sun exposure, can aggravate the condition.
 Removing or minimizing these triggers from your lifestyle, and managing your exposure to certain elements can help you avoid future discomfort and further irritation.

-The first step to using skincare to treat rosacea is to make an appointment with a physician or skincare specialist.
+The first step to using skincare to manage redness caused by rosacea is to make an appointment with a physician or skincare specialist.
 Everyone’s skin is different, even those suffering from rosacea.
-It’s important to understand what could be the underlying factors and triggers that can cause a flare-up or other discomfort.
+It’s important to understand what could be the underlying factors and triggers that can cause a flare-up or other skin condition.
 A dermatologist will help you better understand the best way to treat your skin.

-Skincare can either aggravate or soothe red, sensitive skin.
-It’s important to use products that are soothing, anti-inflammatory and chockful of antioxidants in order to combat free radical damage, which could be damaging the skin’s barrier allowing further irritation.
+Skincare can either aggravate or soothe red, sensitized skin.
+It’s important to use products that are soothing, and full of antioxidants in order to combat free radical damage, which could be damaging the skin’s barrier allowing further irritation.

 If you are looking for a full protocol to treat red, sensitized skin, ZO® Skin Health also offers the Skin Normalizing System—a selection of therapeutic products designed to soothe with hydration and support a healthy skin barrier.